 Under the Affordable Care Act, most Americans have to obtain health insurance or face a fine referred to as a shared responsibility payment.
-If you own a business, then you may be wondering about a similar requirement for employers.
+Certain businesses also have to participate in the healthcare system.
 Often referred to as the “employer mandate,” the employer shared responsibility payment works similarly to the individual version.
-If you employ a certain number of full-time or full-time equivalent workers, then you have to offer affordable health insurance to those workers.
+If you employ a certain number of full-time equivalent workers, then you must offer affordable health insurance to those workers.

 - To calculate whether a company has to abide by the employer responsibility provision, employers must look at their employment numbers for the previous year.